daabas92/Exercise-4/README.md

 ## What is resistance?
 What is the unit of resistance?

 ## What is the most manufactured device in history?
+The most manufactured device is the MOSFET transistor.
 ## What is an integer number?

 ## What is a real number?